The College Application Process

 Information, Steps, Resources and Tips for current Seniors

 SCHS School Code: 233-201

 College Application Support Seminars and Q&A

-Monday, Sept.
-10th @ all 3 lunches in the Open Lab in the Media Center
+Tuesday, Sept.
+10th @ all 3 lunches in the Media Center computer Lab

-Wednesday, Sept.
-12th @ all 3 lunches in the Media Center Classroom Computer Lab
+Thursday, Sept.
+12th @ all 3 lunches in the Media Center Computer Lab

 Click here for survey.Thank you.
 SC Counseling.